 This chapter covers

-- The significance of mental models
+- The role of mental models

 - The structure and behavior of a distributed system